 The Enduring Legacy of Celtic Fortifications

 The influence of Celtic military camps outlived the Iron Age.
 The Roman army, ever pragmatic, adopted elements of the Murus Gallicus and Pfostenschlitzmauer for their own frontier fortifications along the Danube and the Limes Germanicus.
-The use of timber-laced ramparts became a standard feature in Roman military architecture in the west.
+The use of timber-laced ramparts became a standard feature in Roman military architecture in the west, a direct inheritance from their former enemies.

 When the Roman Empire fell, the strategic principles mastered by the Celts did not vanish.
 Early medieval castle builders, whether Saxon or Norman, frequently re-occupied the sites of Iron Age hillforts.
-The fundamental principles of defensive siting, defense in depth, and controlled gateways remained the bedrock of military architecture for a thousand years.
+The Irish built his rath using very similar principles of earthwork and controlled access.
+The fundamental concepts of defensive siting, defense in depth, and controlled gateways remained the bedrock of military architecture for over a thousand years.
 The Celtic military camp, from the temporary field fortifications of migrating tribes to the massive stone and timber walls of the oppida, represents one of the most significant and influential chapters in the history of military engineering.
 It was a system that balanced tactical cunning, immense manual labor, and a deep understanding of the landscape to create defenses that could dominate a region for centuries.